-Raitenhaslach Monastery, Burghausen Redesign of the outdoor facilities in the course of the revitalization of the listed monastery area
+Raitenhaslach Monastery, Burghausen Redesign of the outdoor facilities as part of the revitalization of the listed monastery area

 Das Kloster Raitenhaslach liegt oberhalb des Salzachufers im geschützten Landschaftsraum. © Alfons Lautenschlager Keller Damm Kollegen